SeldonIO/seldonio.github.com/movie-recommender-demo.md

 This will:

  1. Download all the required data
- 1. Combine the data and store it in a Seldon database (for movie meta data and existing users) and historical actions file (for the ratings by users of movies)
+ 1. Combine the data and store it in a Seldon database (for movie meta data and existing users) and create a historical actions file (for the ratings by users of movies)
  1. Create the various models
  1. Deploy them to the running Seldon API server